llwebconsulting/type_balancer/README.md

 3. Run `rake rubocop` to check code style
 4. Run `bin/console` for an interactive prompt

-For more information about the quality script and its uses, see our [quality script documentation](docs/quality.md).
+For more information about the gem, its features, and quality checks, see our [documentation](docs/README.md).

 ## Contributing